jamesnet214/docs/ncoresoft/dashboard.md

 <h1>What if the WPF developer made a famous program?</h1>
-How would it feel if a WPF developer created a famous program that wasn't made with WPF?
+<div class="desc">How would it feel if a WPF developer created a famous program that wasn't made with WPF?
 Check out these programs now, which are based on the elegant programming of WPF and C#.
-And of course it's open source.
+And of course it's open source.</div>
 <ul class="applist">
     <li>
         <div class="name">Kakaotalk</div>